 To use parts of your phone to make a signal mirror, you’ll need to “crack” it open to reveal the parts behind the screen.
 Often, phones have layers behind the screens that are metallic or look like mirrors.
 Some phones have only one of these layers, and others have several.

-Simply remove the metallic or “mirrored” layers from the phone, and you have your signal mirror!
+Remove the phone’s metallic or “mirrored” layers, and you have your signal mirror!

 Aiming Your Signal Mirror